The House of the Seven Gables

 Emmerton’s goal was to preserve the house for future generations and educate visitors as well as to use the proceeds from the tours to fund her settlement programs for newly arriving immigrants.

 Because of Emmerton, Chandler, and countless supporters over the years, The House of the Seven Gables has survived with many unique architectural features intact.
-These features help visitors today to understand 350 years of stories as well as Salem’s connection to global affairs.
+The house represents the legacy of Salem’s maritime wealth, the fame of Nathaniel Hawthorne, and service to the Greater Salem region.
 The House of the Seven Gables is one of the largest timber-framed mansions in North America still on its original foundation